Skardyy/ttyimg/README.md

 > [!Note]
 > i am open for suggestions on other backends for the document types
 > Libreoffice was chosen for it being the only crossplatform one

+## App Logic
+* first queries the size of the screen using `\033[14t` in case the terminal doesn't support it, fallbacks to:
+    *  unix: ioctl
+    *  windows: windows api
+    *  if neither works, uses the screen option as final fallback
+* then queries the size in cells (rows, cols)

+> using those values we can use sizes
+> like c (cells) and % for resizing the image
+> and even center the image